 Understanding Glycemic Index:

-The glycemic index (GI) is a scale that ranks food based on how quickly it raises blood sugar levels.
-Foods with a high GI cause rapid spikes in blood sugar, while low GI foods result in more gradual increases.
+The glycemic index (GI) is a scale that ranks foods based on how quickly they raise blood sugar levels.
+Foods with a high GI cause rapid spikes in blood sugar, while low-GI foods result in more gradual increases.
 Focusing on eating low-GI foods is essential for individuals to support stable blood sugar levels.

 Recommended Sugar Limits for Diabetics: